HZeyen/Pymagra/readme.md

 This may be done also from any other command window (cmd under Windows) if the folder containing the executable is placed in the Path.
 In Windows, this path is C:\User\user_name\anaconda3\Skripts.

 You may also open file pymagra_start.py (in C:\User\user_name\anaconda3\Lib\ site-packages\Pymagra) in a GUI like Spyder and run it from there.
-This gives the user the possibility to define a working directory at the beginning of pymagra (near line 18, search: “dir0 =” and change the given path), especially useful if you a working for several days with data in the same folder.
+This gives the user the possibility to define a working directory at the beginning of pymagra_start.py (near line 18, search: “dir0 =” and change the given path), especially useful if you a working for several days with data in the same folder.
 If using Spyder, it is recommended to run the program within its own console: “Run -> Configuration per file -> Run with custom configuration -> Execute in dedicated console”.

 Read the **[manual](./docs/pymagra_Manual.pdf)** for installation, menu description and including a short tutorial.